0xtaufeeq/TaufeeqRiyaz/README.md

 ## 🚀 About Me

-- 👋 Hi, I’m @TaufeeqRiyaz
+- 👋 Hi, I’m Taufeeq Riyaz

 - 👀 I’m interested in Discord Bots and Web development